 BY PASTOR T. O. BANSO

-“When you bring a thanksgiving offering to the LORD, it must be sacrificed properly so it will be accepted on your behalf” (Leviticus 22:29 NLT).
+“When you bring a thanksgiving offering to the Lord, sacrifice it properly so you will be accepted” (Leviticus 22:29 NLT).

 God wants us to offer thanksgiving to Him but it is not all thanksgiving that God accepts.
-Any thanksgiving that is not accepted by God is, therefore, waste on the part of the person who offers it.
-Genesis 4:3-5 tells us that God accepted the offering of Abel but rejected that of Cain: “At harvesttime Cain brought to the LORD a gift of his farm produce, while Abel brought several choice lambs from the best of his flock.
-The LORD accepted Abel and his offering, but he did not accept Cain and his offering.
-This made Cain very angry and dejected” (NLT).
+Any thanksgiving that is not accepted by God is, therefore, a waste on the part of the person who offers it.
+Genesis 4:3-5 tells us that God accepted the offering of Abel but rejected that of Cain: “When it was time for the harvest, Cain presented some of his crops as a gift to the Lord.
+Abel also brought a gift—the best portions of the firstborn lambs from his flock.
+The Lord accepted Abel and his gift, 5 but he did not accept Cain and his gift.
+This made Cain very angry, and he looked dejected” (NLT).
 It is important to know how to offer acceptable thanksgiving to God otherwise our thanksgiving will be a waste.

 I want to share with you six components of acceptable thanksgiving that I have identified in the Word of God, and trust God this message will help you to offer acceptable thanksgiving to God.

 1. Repent of your sins.
 Sin will make you unacceptable to God, and if you’re not acceptable to God, your thanksgiving can’t be acceptable to Him.
 Repent of your sins before you offer thanksgiving to God.
 God is first interested in you before He is interested in whatever you want to give Him.
-In Matthew 15:16-20, the Bible records, “‘Don’t you understand?’
-Jesus asked him.
-‘Anything you eat passes through the stomach and then goes out of the body.
-But evil words come from an evil heart and defile the person who says them.
-For from the heart come evil thoughts, murder, adultery, all other sexual immorality, theft, lying, and slander.
-These are what defile you.
-Eating with unwashed hands could never defile you and make you unacceptable to God!’”
-(NLT).
+In Matthew 15:16-20, the Bible records, “ Jesus said, ‘Do you still have trouble understanding?
+Surely you know that all the food that enters the mouth goes into the stomach.
+Then it goes out of the body.
+But the bad things people say with their mouth come from the way they think.
+And that’s what can make people wrong.
+All these bad things begin in the mind: evil thoughts, murder, adultery, sexual sins, stealing, lying, and insulting people.
+These are the things that make people wrong.
+Eating without washing their hands will never make people unacceptable to God’” (Easy-to-Read Version).
 Mark 7:20-23 says a similar thing.

-These two scriptures show that eating with unwashed hands can never defile you and make you unacceptable to God but the sins highlighted and other sins will make you unacceptable to God, and If you’re unacceptable to God, your thanksgiving can’t be acceptable.
+These two scriptures show that eating with unwashed hands can never make you unacceptable to God (defile you) but the sins highlighted and other sins will make you unacceptable to God, and If you’re unacceptable to God, your thanksgiving can’t be acceptable.

 Our relationship with fellow human beings can affect our relationship with God.
 He wants us to walk in love in our relationships to truly show our love to Him.
 According to the Bible, we can’t claim to love God we have not seen physically when we’re not walking in love with human beings created in God’s image that we have seen (1 John 4:20).

 Troubled relationships can affect your thanksgiving to God.
-That’s what Matthew 5:23-24 tells us: “So if you are standing before the altar in the Temple, offering a sacrifice to God, and you suddenly remember that someone has something against you, leave your sacrifice there beside the altar.
+That’s what Matthew 5:23-24 tells us: “So if you are presenting a sacrifice at the altar in the Temple and you suddenly remember that someone has something against you, leave your sacrifice there at the altar.
 Go and be reconciled to that person.
 Then come and offer your sacrifice to God” (NLT).